 Things to do in Yosemite National Park

-The most popular activity in Yosemite National Park has to be hiking.
+The most popular activity in Yosemite National Park is hiking.

 Lower Yosemite Falls: This 1 mile walk takes you through interesting rock formations that lead to the bottom of upper and lower Yosemite Falls.
 There are so many great photo opportunities along this walk.